 Although macadamia nuts are healthy for humans, it is not such a good idea for dogs.
-Your furry friend would only need to eat a small amount to experiment with bad effects.
+Your furry friend would only need to eat a small amount to experience a bad health moment.

 The symptoms in dogs after eating macadamia nuts can be:

 In most cases, these negative effects can be mild, and manageable at home, but in more serious cases, it has to be managed by a professional.
 Anyway, if you suspect your pup has eaten macadamia nuts you should contact your vet immediately.